| |

 international credit agencies, whose best and most diligent student

+was Argentina.
 The December 2001 images reflected

 the social explosion, the brutal repression, the fall of a government